 Article Translations: (Spanish)

-It can be frightening whenever kids are in the hospital — and even more so when they're admitted to the pediatric intensive care unit (PICU).
-But a basic understanding of the people and equipment in the PICU can help you feel less scared and better prepared to help your child recover.
+It can be stressful whenever kids are in the hospital — and even more so when they're admitted to the pediatric intensive care unit (PICU).
+But a basic understanding of the people and equipment in the PICU can help you feel better prepared to help your child recover.

 What's the PICU?

 The PICU is the section of the hospital that provides sick children with the highest level of medical care.
 It differs from other parts of the hospital, like the general medical floors, in that the PICU allows intensive nursing care and continuous monitoring of things like heart rate, breathing, and blood pressure.

 The PICU also allows medical staff to provide therapies that might not be available in other parts of the hospital.
 Some of these more intensive therapies include ventilators (breathing machines) and certain medicines that can be given only under close medical supervision.

 Any child who's seriously ill and needs intensive care and whose medical needs can't be met on the hospital's main medical floors goes to the PICU.